 Importance of Each Tool

-- Large Dutch oven: This versatile pot is perfect for browning meat and simmering soups, allowing for even heat distribution.
+- Large Dutch oven: Ideal for browning meat and simmering soups, ensuring even heat distribution.

 Ingredients